dev-bootcamp-2019/final-project-jukkakekalainen/avoiding_common_attacks.md

 Using [Slither](https://github.com/trailofbits/slither), the Solidity source analyzer, helped to indentify some unnecessary public function visibilities, when declaring external function was a more appropriate choice.

-### Conract lifecycle
+### Contract lifecycle

-Owner of the contract can terminate the contract using Kill-function, that removes the code from blockchain and return funds.
+Owner of the contract can terminate the contract using kill-function, that removes the code from blockchain and return funds.

+### Circuit Breaker

+A common pattern called a “circuit breaker” prevent app functionality if something goes wrong.
+I decided to limit it to only state changing functions.
+It is implement with function modifier that checks if the contract is paused.
+All state changing functions are not usable if the contract is paused.
+Only owner can pause/unpause the contract with the circuitBreaker-function.